JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 ### Extra Magic Hours

 All resort guests enjoy the benefit of Extra Magic Hours.
 Every day one park will either open early or stay open late for resort guests only.
-These times have less crowds, and are a great way to enjoy some of the rides and attractions that may be hard to manage during regular park hours.
+These times have less crowds and are a great way to enjoy some of the rides and attractions that may be hard to manage during regular park hours.
 We plan which park we visit each day on several factors, and Extra Magic Hours plays a big part in that decision making process.

 ### Magic Bands